Relayium

 To send one file through Dropbox, it first has to be inside Dropbox — uploaded to your account, sitting in a folder, before you generate a shareable link for it.
 That link points at a copy Dropbox is storing on your behalf, readable by Dropbox's own infrastructure and staying there until you go back and delete the file or revoke the link yourself.

-For a one-off send, that's a lot of standing infrastructure for a file nobody needs to keep.
-Relayium's realtime mode skips storage entirely for the common case: bytes move directly between the sender's and recipient's devices over an end-to-end encrypted peer-to-peer connection, and the file is never written to a server at all.
-When you do want a link — because the recipient isn't online right now — the stored-link mode keeps a property Dropbox's sharing doesn't have: your browser generates a random AES-256-GCM key and encrypts the file with it before upload, and that key lives only in the URL fragment (the part after the #, which browsers never transmit to a server).
-Dropbox's servers can technically read what's in your account; Relayium's server, for a stored link, holds only ciphertext it has no way to decrypt.
+For a one-off send, Relayium's realtime mode avoids a stored server-side content copy or history: WebRTC is direct on the same LAN, while cross-network browser sessions use TURN by design to carry end-to-end ciphertext the relay cannot read or decrypt.
+When you do want a link because the recipient is offline, the stored-link mode keeps a property Dropbox sharing lacks: your browser generates a random AES-256-GCM key and encrypts before upload, and the key lives only in the URL fragment after #, which browsers never send to a server.
+Dropbox can technically read files in your account; Relayium's stored-link server holds only ciphertext it cannot decrypt.

 When you need a link instead: zero-knowledge, self-expiring